Getting started with Rockerbox Data Warehousing

 Full table schemas are available at https://rockerbox.helpdocs.io/category/rmc4ims6n7-platform-performance

-How do I join all the tables together?
+How do I join log level MTA and the conversions tables?

 SELECT *